 Is it “okay” to use that word when describing something that is a direct result of the work of the Holy Spirit dwelling within my soul?
 Because I could have chosen a few other titles…

-Sanctification is Absolutely Hard…which is true.
+Sanctification is Hard…which is true.

-Sanctification is Absolutely Necessary…also true.
+Sanctification is Necessary…also true.

-Sanctification Absolutely Stinks…just not quite intense enough.
+Sanctification Stinks…just not quite intense enough.

 Before I go any further, let me quickly summarize what sanctification is because this is one of those “church words” that I personally didn’t know about or understand until I was 30.
 I actually learned it while teaching my daughter’s Awana class because it was a word she was learning!

 Sanctification means to be set apart (from the world) by God to be made Holy (like Jesus).

-Not that we are better than them in anyway, but, that because we have the living God IN us, we should live out our day to day lives with HIS GLORY in mind.
-We can not accomplish this withOUT living differently then they do.
+Not that we are better in any way, but, because we have the living God IN us, we should live out our day to day lives with HIS GLORY in mind.
+We can not accomplish this withOUT living differently than the world around us does.

 Sanctification is not a behavior we can control, it is a CHANGE in behavior that God controls.

-My pride was quickly fueled by the genuine compliments from fellow consultants, hostesses and customers.
+My pride was quickly fueled by genuine compliments from fellow consultants, hostesses, and customers.
 I wanted to be at the top!
 In just my 2nd year as a consultant, I was on track to earn the company trip to Maui.
 Not too shabby!

-But then God took it…
+And then God took it…

 Unfortunately, I wasn’t really all that interested in sharing the amazing difference the products could make in their lives.
 I had lost my passion for the company’s mission.
-My single foucs now was $ales – enough to earn Maui.
+My single focus now was $ales – enough to earn Maui.

 And God said, “No.”

 I felt like everything I had built up, all I had worked so hard for was crumbling and IT HURT.
 My pride, yes, but it hurt my heart.
 I cried so hard so many times because it felt like I had lost my closest friend.
 And that is when it hit me…

-God was sanctifying me because, what is more important to Him than my happiness, is my holiness.
+God was sanctifying me because, what is more, important to Him than my happiness, is my holiness.

-My business was the first a MANY idols that God revealed and then removed in the past year.
+My business was the first a MANY idols that God revealed and then removed in the past several years.
 There were some that I hadn’t had ANY clue were there until He opened eyes.

-God’s love for me is so strong, so unchanging, so uncondtional, that I know He will not allow me to keep an idol in my life where only HE belongs.
-Sanctification IS hard and it IS necessary, and, yes, it DOES suck.
+God’s love for me is so strong, so unchanging, so unconditional, that I know He will not allow me to keep an idol in my life where only HE belongs.

 But I wouldn’t have it any other way because THAT is the way that leads to eternal life.

-If you liked this post or it help you in some way, please share it!
+If you liked this post or it helps you in some way, please share it!
 There are other women out there who need to read it too!